-Born to an English mother and a Trinidadian father, Lynch-Walsh grew up in St. Thomas, U.S. Virgin Islands where she was immersed in cultural, racial and ethnic diversity.
+Born to an English mother and a Trinidadian father, Lynch-Walsh grew up in St. Thomas, U.S. Virgin Islands, immersed in cultural, racial, and ethnic diversity.

 She said that growing up in the Virgin Islands is a bit insulating because you’re on an island, “But as a culture, they didn’t have a lot of patience for nonsense.
 I guess that’s the best way I can put it.
 Which I guess is reflected in my approach to what I’ve been doing the past five years.
 No patience for that.”
-She said it’s because they worry about bigger things like hurricanes, the high cost of electricity, and the fact that they can’t get a part for their car for a month and other basic issues.
-She enjoyed growing up and being able to go to the beach, but at the same time, she learned to get along with 54,000 people crammed on to a 32 square mile island.
+She said it’s because they worry about bigger things like hurricanes, the high cost of electricity, the fact that they can’t get a part for their car for a month, and other basic issues.
+She enjoyed growing up and going to the beach, but at the same time, she learned to get along with 54,000 people crammed onto a 32 square mile island.

-As a member of the Facilities Task Force, the committee that makes sure that the district spends its facilities related money wisely, she said she learned a lot as a member and chair.
-However, after some time, she felt like she was having the same conversations with the same people about the same things, and once she got to that point, that was when she could do all she could in her current capacity.
+As a member of the Facilities Task Force, the committee that makes sure that the district spends its facilities-related money wisely, she learned a lot as a member and chair.
+However, after some time, she felt like she was having the same conversations with the same people about the same things, and once she got to that point, she could do all she could in her current capacity.
 She felt like she needed to either walk away completely or get into a position to put policies in place that would ensure that the mistakes that they were seeing would not keep happening.

 We witnessed the superintendent either lying to them or being woefully uninformed.
 I don’t know which one it is.”
 Dr. Nathalie Lynch-Walsh